 It is unlikely that the creators and original users of this rock face used it in this way.
-What we have here a modern repurposing of the rock face to fit in with the reality of a contemporary Ojibwe culture being swamped by external forces and an attempt to create a focal point for cultural revival three hundred years after the deluge began.
+What we have here is a modern repurposing of the rock face to fit in with the reality of a contemporary Ojibwe being swamped by external cultural forces and an attempt by its leaders to create a focal point for cultural revival three hundred years after the deluge began.

 3. The Petroglyph Site